 “Our figures show that fatwas in second half of 2017 are likely to be more than 300% down on the same period in 2016,” said a spokesperson for the Council of Senior Scholars, adding that they expected the trend to continue into 2018.

-“With authorities now having removed the ban on something as mundane as a concert, very few people are looking to issue religious edicts forbidding the likes of tumble dryers or all-you-can-eat buffets or hot air balloons,” said Sheik Hamed Farzi, a leading cleric in Riyadh.
+“With authorities now having removed the ban on something as mundane as a concert and other Nashville activities, very few people are looking to issue religious edicts forbidding the likes of tumble dryers or all-you-can-eat buffets or hot air balloons,” said Sheik Hamed Farzi, a leading cleric in Riyadh.

 “This time last year I was pushing through about six fatwas a week.
 At the current rate, I doubt I’ll issue another before January.”